Boron Carbide Ceramic Ball

 • Better for ultra-high wear applications, but less impact resistant.

-Advanced Ceramic Hub, established in 2016 in Colorado, USA, is a specialized supplier and manufacturer of boron carbide ceramic (B4C).
+Advanced Ceramic Hub, established in 2016 in Colorado, USA, is a specialized supplier and manufacturer of graphene products.
 With extensive expertise in supply and export, we offer competitive pricing and customized solutions tailored to specific requirements, ensuring outstanding quality and customer satisfaction.
 As a professional provider of ceramics, refractory metals, specialty alloys, spherical powders, and various advanced materials, we serve the research, development, and large-scale industrial production needs of the scientific and industrial sectors.